Too Much Love Will Kill You: Certifications

+Release history

 Queen version

-In 1995, the remaining members of Queen elected to include the original recording of "Too Much Love Will Kill You", with Mercury on vocals, on the Made in Heaven album, released four years after Mercury's death.
-Queen's version reached number 15 on the UK Singles Chart and number 19 on Canada's RPM Top Singles chart.
+A version of this song was recorded in 1988-89 with Mercury on vocals.
+In 1995, the remaining members of Queen elected to include the original recording of "Too Much Love Will Kill You", with Mercury's vocals, on the Made in Heaven album, released four years after Mercury's death.
+Queen's version reached number 15 on the UK Singles Chart and number 19 on Canada's RPM 100 Hit Tracks chart whilst failing to chart on US Billboard Hot 100, peaking at number 18 on the Bubbling Under Hot 100 chart.

 Although it failed to duplicate the chart success of May's solo version, Queen's version of the song has since come to be regarded as the definitive version, after being awarded "Best Song Musically and Lyrically" at the 1996 Novello Awards (May said later that if there was one song that he would have wanted to win an award for, it was this one), and being included on Queen's Greatest Hits III.

 Critical reception

 Steve Baltin from Cash Box wrote, "One of the last remnants of the late, great Freddie Mercury, the first single from the band’s new Made In Heaven album is vintage Mercury.
-After the wimpy opening that could’ve come from Styx or Chicago, Mercury’s grandiose vocals kick in, eclipsing the lame melody.
+After the wimpy opening that could’ve come from Styx or Chicago, Mercury's grandiose vocals kick in, eclipsing the lame melody.
 Hearing Mercury again, especially in such fine form vocally, is a surprisingly touching experience."